UK firm emerges from Chapter 11 with FPSO deal for giant oil & gas project as ‘one of the key drivers’

 FPSO charter with Equinor

-Furthermore, Altera highlighted that the restructuring enabled it to reach an agreement with Equinor for a bareboat charter in respect of the Petrojarl Knarr FPSO vessel, seen as the debtors’ “most significant asset,” which served as “one of the key drivers in the restructuring.”
+Furthermore, Altera highlights that the restructuring enabled it to reach an agreement with Equinor for a bareboat charter in respect of the Petrojarl Knarr FPSO vessel, seen as the debtors’ “most significant asset,” which served as “one of the key drivers in the restructuring.”
 This FPSO is set to be deployed for the Rosebank field development project, pending final investment decision and regulatory approvals.

 As reported earlier today, Altera Infrastructure handed out an engineering, procurement and construction (EPC) contract to Aker Solutions for the complete upgrade of this FPSO.
 The upgrade work, which will be performed in a joint venture with Drydocks World-Dubai, will take place at the latter’s yard in Dubai, UAE.
 On the other hand, the detailed design will be carried out in Norway by Aker Solutions in collaboration with Citec Norway, ABB Norway and OneSubsea Processing.